-A day after their season ends, the Seahawks reflect and look ahead: ‘We’ve got to a lot more to do’
+A day after their season ends, the Seahawks reflect and look ahead: ‘We’ve got a lot more to do’

 Running back Chris Carson sat in front of his locker with crutches to his side and shoes in front, sorting out some old cleats he said he intended to donate to local high schools.

-Carson missed the playoffs and the final regular season game after suffering a fractured hip.
+Carson missed the playoffs and the final regular-season game after suffering a fractured hip.

 But he confirmed he will not need surgery and said the injury shouldn’t be a long-term issue and that he hopes to be cleared for the start of training camp.